“Madam Secretary:” Nuclear War and National TV

 The event is free but pre-registration is recommended.
 Doors open at 6:30; pre-registered guests will be admitted first.
 Click here to pre-register.

 Sponsored by Massachusetts Peace Action and the Cambridge Public Library.
-Alexander Maggi will also speak on “Night Watch” at Northern Essex Community College in Haverhill on April 10 at 11am, and at MIT’s Starr Forum on April 11 at 4:30 pm.
+Alexander Maggio will also speak on “Night Watch” at Northern Essex Community College in Haverhill on April 10 at 11am, and at MIT’s Starr Forum on April 11 at 4:30 pm.